A natural Gromov-Witten virtual fundamental class: A ppendix

 \subsection{The stratification of the universal moduli space}

 The universal moduli space $\ov \M(X)$ is stratified by the topological type $t$ of its elements $(f, C)$.
-The type can be represented by the dual graph labelled by: \begin{enumerate}[(i)] \item Each irreducible component $C_i$ of $C$ is labelled by its genus, number of marked points, automorphism group, and the homology class $A_i=[f(C_i)]$. \item The isomorphism type of $\Aut\; C$ and its induced action by reordering on the connected components and marked points of its resolution $\wh C$. \end{enumerate} For the $G$-decorated relative moduli spaces $\ov\M^G(X,V)$, one also keeps track of the contact information to $V$ as well as the topological information about the twisted $G$-cover $\wt C\ra C$ (e.g. in the form of local or global monodromies).
+As in \cite{ms2}, each type can be represented by the dual graph whose vertices, which correspond to irreducible component $C_i$ of $C$, are labeled by a genus, number of marked points, and the homology class $A_i=[f(C_i)]$.
+For relative moduli spaces, one also keeps track of the contact information to $V$.
+The types are partially ordered: $t \prec t'$ if $t'$ is obtained from $t$ by smoothing a node.